 Repetitive.
 If I fall in love with a destination, I’d happily go back again and again.
 Japan was the first country to tug at my heartstrings strongly enough to warrant an annual return visit, and Korea has now earned that same distinction.

-Moderate (in terms of cost).
+Moderate (in terms of expenditure).
 Better than bare-bones, less than luxurious.
 For example, whenever I’m in Japan, I tend to avoid hostels on the one hand and high-end ryokan on the other, preferring the mid-range compromise of the Japanese business hotel.

 Non-adventurous.
 I like places with reliable transportation, low crime rates, and Catholic churches (can’t skip Mass on Sundays!).
 What can I say: I’m an introverted, nightlife-avoiding, non-beachgoing chap who enjoys order, cleanliness, and strict-to-the-second train timetables.
-Is it any wonder I visit Japan so often? *haha*
+Is it any wonder I visit Japan so often? 🙂

 (Mostly) selfie-free.
 I find faceless pictures far better than selfies for reliving favourite moments from my past journeys.
 After all, I collect memories by looking out at the world around me – not by looking back at myself!